IFRS 12 para B12, B13, 21-23,disclosures for material and immaterial joint ventures

 National Telecom Public Company Limited (“NT“) has demanded that AIS pay the following:

-(i) additional charges for porting of subscribers from 900MHz to 2100MHz network of THB 41.1 billion (S$1.67 billion) plus interest.
+• additional charges for porting of subscribers from 900MHz to 2100MHz network of THB 41.1 billion (S$1.62 billion) plus interest.
+In September 2023, the Central Administrative Court (“CAC“) supported the arbitration award which was in favor of AIS.
+In October 2023, NT appealed to the Supreme Administrative Court (“SAC“).

 The above claims have not included potential interest and penalty.